jweisbaum/weather-and-gis-docker/README.md

 - You can install a ton of utilities with one command.
 - We can build a community and shared knowledge base using the same tool set.
 - Docker machines can see files on your local machine and vice versa.
+- You can run this at home or in the cloud, ssh into it from your boat, do your analysis and only pull down a smaller excerpt of data.

 # Included Linux Utilities and Libraries:
 - tesseract